Locations:

 Athletic trainers vs. personal trainers

-Athletic trainers are sometimes confused with personal trainers.
-But these are two very different professions.
+People sometimes confuse athletic trainers with personal trainers.
 A personal trainer is mainly a fitness consultant.
-They offer personalized exercise plans and advice in private and community settings, like health clubs.
-But they don’t deal with sports injuries.
+They offer personalized exercise plans and advice.
+But they don’t diagnose or treat injuries.

 Athletic trainers vs. sports medicine physicians